• Level 2

 Our Pressure Ulcer Prevention and Management Course delivers the depth of knowledge and tactical skills you need to dramatically improve patient outcomes.

-Our world-class instructors will provide the latest research and evidence-based protocols equipping you to prevent, identify, stage, treat, and monitor ulcers with clinical accuracy.
+Our clinical instructors will provide the latest research and evidence-based protocols equipping you to prevent, identify, stage, treat, and monitor ulcers with clinical accuracy.

 Make a Group Enquiry